-In our year-end Space Investment Quarterly Report, we dubbed 2017 the “year of commercial launch.”
+In our year-end Space Investment Quarterly Report, we dubbed 2017 the “year of commercial space launch.”
 From an investment standpoint, it’s hard to argue against this moniker—the Launchers & Landers subsector ended the year with the most investment, representing 72% of capital allocation, and outpaced the Satellite sector as the most-funded segment within the Entrepreneurial Space Industry.
 According to our proprietary data, nearly $6.6B in equity capital has been invested in private launch systems since 2009 - the dawn of the Entrepreneurial Space Age.

 All of this investment activity has created enormous momentum within the private launch landscape, and led to significant progress in commercial launch capacities.
 In fact, we’ve discovered that today’s commercial rockets are more reliable and more cost-effective than their government-funded counterparts, with the current operational fleet of both medium- and heavy-lift private launch systems boasting a 99% success rate.
 In comparison, the current operational fleet of government medium- and heavy-lift rockets have posted success rates of 96% and 90%, respectively.